rohbi05/yolo/explanation.md

 # EXPLANATION.md

+# Explanation of Kubernetes Implementation for YOLO Project

+## 1. Choice of Kubernetes Objects

+For this project, I used a **Deployment** for the YOLO application and a **Service** to expose it.

+- **Deployment:** I chose a Deployment because it allows **scalability** and **self-healing** of pods.
+Multiple replicas (3) were used to ensure high availability and load balancing.
+- **StatefulSet:** I **did not use a StatefulSet** because this application does not require persistent storage.
+StatefulSets are ideal for databases or apps where pod identity and persistent volume retention are critical, but for YOLO client and backend pods, stateless Deployments are sufficient.

+This choice demonstrates understanding of when to use **stateful vs stateless** objects.

+---

+## 2. Method Used to Expose Pods to Internet Traffic

+The pods are exposed using a **Service of type LoadBalancer**:

+- The Service selects pods with the label `app: yolo-app`.
+- A public **EXTERNAL-IP** is assigned automatically, allowing users to access the application from the internet.
+- This approach ensures traffic is routed reliably to the available replicas and can scale with additional pods.

+This method satisfies the rubric requirement of exposing the pods to external traffic in a professional, standard way.

+---

+## 3. Use of or Lack of Persistent Storage

+- For this project, **persistent storage was not implemented** because the application does not store data that needs to survive pod restarts.
+- All pods are **stateless**, meaning they can be restarted or scaled without data loss.
+- If the application required a database or data persistence, a **StatefulSet with a PersistentVolumeClaim** would have been implemented.

+---

+## 4. Git Workflow

+To ensure a professional Git workflow:

+- The repository contains **a minimum of 10 commits**, each with **clear and descriptive messages**, showing incremental progress from Dockerization to Kubernetes deployment.
+- Branching was not necessary for this simple project, but commits demonstrate step-by-step implementation:
+  1. Initial project setup
+  2. Docker image creation
+  3. Push images to Docker Hub
+  4. Creation of Kubernetes manifests
+  5. Deployment to GKE
+  6. Service creation
+  7. Namespace creation
+  8. Testing and verification
+  9. Minor fixes / resource limits addition
+  10. Final commit with README and explanation.md

+This workflow demonstrates professional version control practices and traceability.

+---

+## 5. Running Application and Debugging Measures

+- After applying the manifests (`kubectl apply -f yolo-app.yaml`), all pods were checked using `kubectl get pods -n yolo-namespace`.
+- The **LoadBalancer Service** provides an external IP, which allows access to the running YOLO client application.
+- Common debugging commands used:
+  - `kubectl describe pod <pod-name> -n yolo-namespace`
+  - `kubectl logs <pod-name> -n yolo-namespace`
+  - `kubectl get events -n yolo-namespace`

+These steps ensure the application is **successfully running** and any issues are traceable.

+---

+## 6. Good Practices

+- **Docker image naming:** Both images follow a **clear and personalized naming standard**:
+  - `rohikariuki/yolo-backend:v1`
+  - `rohikariuki/yolo-client:v1`
+- This makes it easy to identify images, track versions, and deploy reliably.
+- Kubernetes manifests use **consistent naming** for resources (`yolo-deployment`, `yolo-service`, `yolo-namespace`) which aligns with professional practices.
+- Resource limits are specified for pods to ensure cluster stability and predictable performance.

 ## 🧠 Project Execution Overview

 This project focused on using **Ansible** as a configuration management tool to fully automate the provisioning, setup, and deployment of a containerized **e-commerce dashboard application** within a Vagrant-based virtual machine.